In the climate change fight, the Interior Department becomes a battlefield

 One of the most pressing questions facing Interior in its review is whether to raise royalty rates.
 The 1920 Mineral Leasing Act set the percentage companies pay for drilling on land at 12.5 percent, which remains in place.
 The George W. Bush administration increased the offshore drilling royalty fee to 18.75 percent more than a decade ago, while many states have onshore royalty rates of between 16.67 and 20 percent.
 Taxpayers for Common Sense estimated that if federal rates for drilling on land had been on par with offshore between 2010 and 2019, the U.S. Treasury would have collected up to $12.4 billion more in royalties.

-Frank Macchiarola, senior vice president of policy, economics and regulatory affairs at the American Petroleum Institute, said in an interview that his members share the administration’s goal of reducing U.S. emissions but “take issue with some of the premise of the review,” including the idea that taxpayers should earn more from federal drilling.

-“At the Department of Interior, they have to ensure that they maintain U.S. competitiveness,” he said, adding that his group opposes any increase in royalty rates.
+Frank Macchiarola, senior vice president of policy, economics and regulatory affairs at the American Petroleum Institute, said in an interview that his members share the administration’s goal of reducing U.S. emissions but “take issue with some of the premise of the review.”
+His group opposes any increase in royalty rates.
+“At the Department of Interior, they have to ensure that they maintain U.S. competitiveness," he said.

 The Government Accountability Office found in 2017 that increasing federal coal, oil and gas royalty rates would have only a small impact on mining and drilling, while bringing in more money.